-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Mongolia Growth Group Ltd. as at December 31, 2016 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Mongolia Growth Group Ltd. as at December 31, 2017 and 2016 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.